pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 # Conclusion
-We have come a long way with this application, learning how to set up presence chats with Pusher, signing documents with the HelloSign API, using ngrok to work locally with webhooks, and building a complete application using Spring MVC and Spring Data under Spring Boot.
+We have come a long way with this application, learning how to set up presence chats with Pusher, signing documents with the HelloSign API, using ngrok to work locally with webhooks and expose our database publicly, and building a complete application using Spring MVC and Spring Data under Spring Boot.

+I hope this tutorial guided you in the areas above and perhaps helped you find new ways to use Java and HTML.

-Thanks for reading.
-Contact me if you need anything and remember that the code of the app is [on Github](https://github.com/eh3rrera/nda-chat).
+Thank you for reading.
+Contact me via email or through the comments section below if you need anything.
+Remember that the code of the app is [on Github](https://github.com/eh3rrera/nda-chat).